Guide

 What is a box welded pond liner?

-Box welding transforms flat PVC or rubber pond material into a perfectly shaped pond liner — here's what that means and why it produces a better result.
+Box welding transforms flat EPDM or Butyl rubber pond material into a perfectly shaped pond liner — here's what that means and why it produces a better result.

 The definition

-A box welded pond liner is a or rubber pond liner that has been cut and hot-air welded at the corners and edges to produce a three-dimensional shape — a box — that exactly matches the interior of your pond.
+A box welded pond liner is an EPDM or Butyl rubber pond liner that has been cut and hot-air welded at the corners and edges to produce a three-dimensional shape — a box — that exactly matches the interior of your pond.
 Unlike a flat sheet liner, there is no excess material to fold away.
 The liner simply drops in.

 Why the shape matters